-The Administrator (also known as The Overseer) is one of the most gregarious and charismatic MBTI personality types.
+The Administrator (also known as The Overseer) is one of the most gregarious and charismatic personality types.
 ESTJ individuals are bound to make an impression on anyone they meet.
 But what are the telltale signs of an Administrator?
 How do we pick them out from a crowd?

 One of the easiest ways to understand what something is, is to find out what it’s not.
-So after an initial overview of the defining characteristics of Administrators, we will dive into the similarities and differences between the ESTJ and each of the other 15 MBTI personality types.
+So after an initial overview of the defining characteristics of Administrators, we will dive into the similarities and differences between the ESTJ and each of the other 15 personality types.
 You will probably notice that in some cases the differences are unmistakable, while in others a closer look is needed to pick up on more nuanced distinctions.
-In any case, we hope that by the end of this article you will have a much better understanding not only of the ESTJ profile but of the whole Myers-Briggs Type Indicator personality spectrum.
+In any case, we hope that by the end of this article you will have a much better understanding not only of the ESTJ profile but of the whole personality type spectrum.

 Hardworking, dependable, practical.
 These are just some of the defining qualities of ESTJs (Extroverted, Sensing, Thinking, and Judging).
 Administrators have strong leadership skills and are not afraid to use them.
 Their pragmatic and determined nature draws them to where the action is.
 It comes naturally to an ESTJ to take charge of a situation and guide others in pursuit of a common goal.
 They rarely hesitate and seem to have inexhaustible energy.

 The ESTJ personality type is also defined by a tendency to value loyalty and tradition.
 They are strongly connected to their family and tend to have a preference for long-term, committed relationships, whether in romance or friendship.
 They value rules, order, and stability and often work toward establishing them.
 ESTJs also tend to be protective of those close to them.
 You can count on an Administrator friend to stand up for you, and also for what they believe in.